Thesys-lab/sosp23-s3fifo/doc/AE.md

 ### Figure 11 Miss ratio reduction on different small FIFO queue sizes
 This set of results are similar to Figure 6 and also requires a lot of computation, we estimate another 1 million cores•hours, so we provide the results.
-Reviewers can spot check the results using libCacheSim
+Reviewers can spot check the results using libCacheSim by running

 ```bash
 # plot the miss ratio reduction results